dudykr/stc/CONTRIBUTING.md

 ```

 Note that this is different from `self.normalize(ty)` of `Analyzer`, which is used to expand special types like references, queries, mapped, etc..

+#### Finding problematic code

+Look at the `context:` in the error output, and search it from repository using substring of the context.
+e.g. `tried to assign to a template type` means the error comes from https://github.com/dudykr/stc/blob/1c73ce5fa87ec789ead108c5c6876e8089b1e5de/crates/stc_ts_file_analyzer/src/analyzer/assign/mod.rs#L2208

 ### Updating performance stats